john-pierce/pytest-tf-module/README.md

 Variables can be passed to terraform by defining the [tf_variables](#tf_variables) fixture at the package level.

-By default, on teardown, `tf_apply` will request [tf_destroy](#tf_destroy) which will destroy resources from the example configuration.
+By default, `tf_apply` will request [tf_destroy](#tf_destroy) which will destroy resources from the example configuration.

 ### tf_destroy

-Requesting the `tf_destroy` fixture causes `terraform destroy` to be run in the example directory.
-Usually this will be explicitly requested by `tf_apply` during the teardown phase.
+Requesting the `tf_destroy` fixture causes `terraform destroy` to be run in the example directory during the teardown phase.

+`tf_apply` does not need to be requested in order to request `tf_destroy`.
+It is a dependency of `tf_apply`,

+This fixture returns None because terraform isn't run until terardown.
+Any terraform output will still be logged and printed to stdout.

 ## FAQ